Bealby/magnet-fishing/README.md

 #### User Experience

-- Overall the Website fulfiled user expectations.
-They found theWebsite informtive and enticing and the information provided in the Catch Log to be satisfactory.
-It allowed users to have knowledge of where other particpants have Maget Fished and tabulated finds in a concise and easy to use manner.
+- Overall the Website fulfiled users expectations.
+They found the Website informtive and enticing and the information provided in the Catch Log to be satisfactory.
+It allowed users to have knowledge of where other particpants have Magnet Fished and tabulated finds in a concise and easy to use manner.

-- It was noted that even though email addresses were provided a more security based feature would be better suited for the user and have more of a chat function to communicate with others and not just by email.
+- It was noted that even though email addresses were provided a more security based feature would be better suited for the user and that chat function to communicate with others would be a nice feature.

-- Tips and more detailed information was perhaps limited and did not provide the useful tips and guidance but this has be addressed 'Features Left to Add and can be expanded later in the future.
+- Tips and more detailed information were perhaps limited and did not provide the useful tips and guidance at this stage.
+  This has however has been addressed in 'Features Left Implement'.

-- Users wanted to be able to inout Cathes on their mobile while Magnet Fishing.
-To help in the usability and convienience of being out in the field a left cheron was added to mobile devices to be able to go back quickly to Catch Log.
+- Users wanted to be able to input Cathes on their mobile while Magnet Fishing.
+To help in the usability and convienience of this, a left cheron was added to mobile devices to be able to go back quickly to Catch Log on the Edit and Add Catch pages.
+For mobile only.

 #### Fixes

 - When carrying out User Testing it was made apparant that the background image which was set up, was working for most phones except for iphone - specifially Safarai.
-The BAckground-imagew became more blurry as the more content was addeded to page.
-This was particular IOS issue and was fixed by firstly declaring the body and html to be 100% wide and 100% tall, `html, body{width: 100%; height: 100%;}`.
-The scrolling is then done by the container and not the body, which in turn means wrapping the container with the following parimenters, `#wrapper{width: 100%; height: 100%; overflow: scroll;}`.
+The Background-image became more blurry the more content was on the page.
+This was a particular IOS issue and was fixed by firstly declaring the body and html to be 100% wide and 100% tall, `html, body{width: 100%; height: 100%;}`.
+The scrolling was then done by the container and not the body itself.
+This in turn meant wrapping the container with the following parimenters, `#wrapper{width: 100%; height:100%; overflow: scroll;}`.

 This fix was provided and supported by [Stackoverflow](https://stackoverflow.com/questions/41436892/background-attachment-fixed-doesnt-work-on-ios)

-- The `Accordion` collapse feature in Catch Log page was, upon clicking the card, collapsing all cards at once.
-Since eash Card had the same data-target and the same div id all of them were collapsing all together.
-This was fixed by using the loop index from the jinja for loop. `data-target="#collapse{{ loop.index }}"` and `div id="collapse{{ loop.index }}"`.
+- The `Accordion` collapse feature in the Catch Log page was, upon clicking the card, collapsing all cards at once.
+Since eash Card had the same data-target and the same div id all of them were collapsing together.
+This was fixed by using the loop index from the `jinja` for loop. `data-target="#collapse{{ loop.index }}"` and `div id="collapse{{ loop.index }}"`.
 Inspriaration for this fix was supported by Keven at Code-Institute Support.

 ## Technolgies Used